 In the spring of 2018, Diamond Fruit reached out to Gerlinger for a solution to their transportation dilemma.
 “After reaching out to Gerlinger, Rod Comstock (Product Line Manager) came down to our facility.
 Gerlinger was already building carriers for other industries like gas and oil refineries, but it had been quite a while since they had made a carrier for the fruit industry,” recounts Erickson.

 One of the reasons why the fruit industry had moved away from the use of straddle carriers was due to how out-of-date the technology had become.
-Most carriers used in the fruit industry were chain driven and high maintenance.
-They had developed a reputation as being unreliable.
 However, carrier technology has come a long way at Gerlinger.

 “Rod asked if Gerlinger and Diamond could work together to find a solution for our needs.
 We were really excited about the possibility.”